masselink/WGClientWifiSwitcher/README.md

 ## Auto-start at login (optional)

-Run once in an elevated PowerShell to register a scheduled task that launches the app at login with admin rights — no UAC prompt each time:
+The app requires administrator rights.
+Register a scheduled task to avoid the UAC prompt every time:

 ```powershell
 $exe     = "C:\path\to\dist\WGClientWifiSwitcher.exe"